 Now the above statement clearly should tell you about the importance of semantics of your web pages “the content”.

-“Nofollow” provides a way for webmasters to tell search engines “Don’t follow links on this page” or “Don’t follow this specific link.”
+“Nofollow” provides a way for website owners to tell search engines “Don’t follow links on this page (when you use meta tags)” or “Don’t follow this specific link (when you use rel=nofollow on a specific link)”

-Therefore, it is to do with following and indexing the URL’s and not so much about ranking web documents.
-Because pagerank doesn’t really mean much for your Google rankings.
-You can use rel nofollow for external links that point from your website, or you can just not use it, it makes not much difference for almost 99% websites.
+Therefore, it is to do with following links and indexing the URL’s and not so much about ranking web documents.
+You can use rel nofollow for external links where you do not want to associate your own web page with, or you can just not use it at all, it makes not much difference for almost 99% websites.

-Instead, focus on creating content that is of use for your target audience and forget about using rel nofollow, because every web page you link out to should be worth it for your visitors to visit, and if that’s the case, it should be worth it for Google to pass PageRank as well.
+Therefore, focus on creating targeted content that is of use for your target audience and forget thinking about using rel nofollow, because every web page you link out to should be worth it for your own visitors to visit, and if that’s the case, it should also be worth it for Google to pass PageRank as well.

-But if you are really keen about using it, then the best place to use these are on your comment sections where many people come and leave comments (including their Website’s URL) which often means that their Website URL’s are unrelated to your industry.
-Then, this is a perfect example of its usage.
+But if you must, then the best place to use these are on your comment sections where many people come and leave comments (including their Website’s URL) which often means that their Website URL’s are unrelated to your industry.
+Then, that is a good example of its usage.